danielwhitty/odin-recipes/README.md

 # odin-recipes
-HTML project completed as part of the Odin Project.
+This project is undertaken as part of the Odin Project in order to establish HTML skills.